 AAMC Integrating Quality Event

-The AAMC is not planning to host a 2023 convening.
+The AAMC is not planning to host a 2024 convening and did not host a 2023 event.

-The 2022 Integrating Quality Forum took place June 3 as a virtual-only event and brought together nearly 100 thought leaders, clinical administrators, population health personnel, researchers, and others to focus attention and exchange ideas and views on social needs screening and social determinants of health care.
+The 2022 Integrating Quality Forum was a virtual-only event and brought together nearly 100 thought leaders, clinical administrators, population health personnel, researchers, and others to focus attention and exchange ideas and views on social needs screening and social determinants of health care.
 View the Forum website for more information.

 To receive updates about future events and activities, please email email@example.com to be added to the IQLink e-newsletter distribution list.